buckbaskin/formak/docs/designs/runtime.md

 models in the future), sensor models.
 Instead the user just passes in the desired output time and any new information from sensors and gets the result.

+### Managing Computation

+The `tick` member function will manage the computation of the underlying filter.

+### Managing Memory

+The `ManagedFilter` class will own the memory for the underlying computation;
+however, the layout for the underlying computation will need to be provided by the generated computation as a struct.

 ## Feature Tests

 The feature tests for this design will focus on the tick interface in a few